-Currently enrolled students can view their unofficial transcripts by logging on at My.LSUA and accessing Self-Service, the university's online registration portal.
+Currently enrolled students can view their unofficial transcripts by logging on at my.LSUA.edu and accessing Self-Service, the university's online registration portal.
 Students can obtain official transcripts of the work they have completed, provided they are current in their financial, library, and all other obligations to the university.
-Currently enrolled students can request official transcripts by logging on at My.LSUA and clicking the Request Transcript link.
-Alumni who wish to request official transcripts should read the instructions provided on LSUA's Alumni web page at www.lsua.edu/alumni.
-Each official transcript costs three dollars.
+Enrolled students can request official transcripts by logging on at my.LSUA.edu and clicking the Request Transcript link in the Student drop-down menu.
+Alumni who wish to request official transcripts can go to submit their http://iwantmv transcript.com to requests.
+Each official transcript costs \$7.00.
+Transcript requests may take from three to five business days for processing.
+Transcripts cannot be released without the student's written authorization.